 My grandfather had a tattoo for when he served in the Navy.

-And I go, Grandpa, I'm young.
+And I go, grandpa, I'm young.

-I'm just I was always a wise guy.
+I was always a wise guy.

 Grandpa, I love that tattoo.

-He had it came from Ireland.
+He came from Ireland.

-You're a damn fool you are.
+You're a damn fool, you are.

 You're a damn fool if you do that.

-I'm gonna get one just like you.
+I'm going to get one just like you.

 And I drive him nuts.